spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/1-simple-task.md

    We use MySql for the runtime database.
 1. Click the **Generate Project** button.

-Now you should `unzip` the `usbillsetuptask.zip` file and import the project into your favorite IDE.
+Now you should `unzip` the `billsetuptask.zip` file and import the project into your favorite IDE.

 ### Setting up MySql